 How to Fish It

 Another great thing about twister tail grubs is there are several different techniques (a.k.a ways to “fish it”) that are effective.
 You can just about cover every area of the water column.
 Bottom, suspended, subsurface, and even topwater.
-The easiest and most effective way to fish a twister tail is to cast near cover, a dropoff, an eddie, or anywhere you know fish will hold and make steady retrieve.
+The easiest and most effective way to fish a twister tail is to cast near cover, a dropoff, an eddy, or anywhere you know fish will hold and make steady retrieve.
 For your retrieve speed, reel not too slow and not too fast, and keep making casts until you catch something or decide to try a different area.
 With any lure, you may encounter snags, but if it’s a fish you’ll know.
 The good thing about a steady retrieve is when the fish strikes, the hook will set itself in most cases, so all you have to do is keep tension on the line and reel the fish in.

 If you want to fish along the bottom, cast out, wait a few seconds for the lure to get to the bottom, and reel very slowly.
 It can sometimes feel painfully slow, but you can get some good bites using this technique, especially when the weather is hot and the fish are down deep.
 Be aware though, dragging along the bottom is when you’re most likely to encounter snags and break-offs, so just make sure you have a few extra twister tails rigged up.
 Don’t let it get out of hand though—if you keep getting snagged at the exact same spot, move on.
 There’s no need to leave all that tackle in the water to just sit there and potentially harm the environment.

 For suspended fish, jigging is another great technique with twister tails.
-Jigging is when you vertically suspend a lure, or “jig” in this case, near structure or another area where you think fish will be.
+Jigging is when you vertically suspend a lure, or “jig” in this case, near a structure or another area where you think the fish will be.
 You do this by dropping your jig down, reeling up a little, then lifting your rod tip up and down to give the lure some action.
 Jigging is especially useful on a boat because you can position yourself above offshore structure and target fish you may not be able to access from shore.

 Another less well-known technique for twister tail grubs is using them as a topwater lure.
 Now, this is limited to very small twister tails, less than 1/8th ounce, because it would be hard to do it with anything bigger.
 I only found out about this by accident, but don’t dismiss the idea just yet.
 If you lift your rod tip high and reel fast enough, the lure will skim across the water and the twister tail will make a wake, almost like a micro version of the Whopper Plopper.
 I found this out by accident because every once and a while when I reel in really fast to prepare for my next cast, a fish will come out of nowhere and smash the lure on the surface.
-It definitely makes for an exciting and unexpected catch, so I’ll try this technique around vegetation, lily pads, and other fishy areas with surprising success.
+It definitely makes for an exciting and unexpected catch, so I’ll try this technique around vegetation, lily pads, and other tight spaces with surprising success.

 Rigging, Sizes, and Colors